 2. Academic Renewal Without Course Repetition:

-Click here for the Petition for Academic Renewal Without Course Repetition.
+Please meet with a counselor to obtain the Petition for Academic Renewal Without Course Repetition.
+Counselor signature is required.

 View Policy AP 3910.4 here.

 A student with a semester of substandard academic performance that is not reflective of present demonstrated ability may petition to have the substandard semester disregarded in computation of grade point average.

 - Students with degrees or certificates: Course(s)/Semester/Session prior to earning a degree or certificate are not eligible for academic renewal.